 The credit to be accepted is subject to evaluation and must be consistent with the plan approved by the student's advisor.
 Advanced work completed at another institution prior to the time the institution offered graduate credit will not apply as credit toward an advanced degree at the university.
 The student bears the final responsibility for securing the department's acceptance of transfer credit.

-A transient student must be in good standing at another accredited graduate institution, and may be admitted to the University of Houston as a non-degree objective student for one semester.
-An official statement of standing form must be completed by the student's graduate institution and returned to Admissions.
-This form requires a seal and verification of a prior degree from the student's registrar's office.
-If the prior degree cannot be verified, the student must submit an official transcript with the degree posted in addition to the statement of standing.
+A transient student must be in good standing at another accredited graduate institution, and may be admitted to the University of Houston as a non-degree seeking student for one semester.
 Transient students may apply for regular admission by satisfying the appropriate requirements for the department/college.
 For more information concerning transient admission, students should contact their specific department.

 A postbaccalaureate student has earned one or more baccalaureate or higher degrees at a regionally accredited institution.
 An applicant seeking this classification rather than the graduate status must apply to the Office of Admissions.